—

 The power grid across Sendai flickered for a moment.

 It didn’t matter how much Tone protested.
 His arguments, no matter how precise, were ignored, just as they were the night of the bank raid.
-Despite how Rook seemed to agree with just swapping the statue out someplace high and letting it get destroyed on impact, Ren refused to budge.
+Despite Rook concurring that his idea of swapping the statue out someplace high and letting it shatter on impact was the best option for destroying it, Ren refused to budge.

 So it was with clear resignation that Tone racked the power grid of all of Sendai, to mask the military generators sputtering and failing across the ruined hotel tower.
 Rook reappeared at his side a moment later, slowly lowering himself to the low rooftop Tone laid upon.